2023 Best Nursing Master's Degree Schools in Pennsylvania

 Nursing majors at Wilkes take out an average of $38,882 in student loans while working on their Master's Degree.

-University of Scranton landed the #8 spot in the 2023 rankings for the best master’s degree nursing programs.
+University of Scranton did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
+It came in at #8 on the list.
 University of Scranton is a small private not-for-profit school located in the small city of Scranton.

 The average amount in student loans that nursing majors at University of Scranton take out while working on their Master's Degree is $65,303.

-Duquesne University landed the #9 spot in the 2023 rankings for the best master’s degree nursing programs.
-Duquesne is a medium-sized private not-for-profit school located in the large city of Pittsburgh.
+With a ranking of #9, Duquesne University did quite well on this year’s best schools for nursing students working on their master’s degree.
+Duquesne is a moderately-sized private not-for-profit school located in the large city of Pittsburgh.

 After completing their Master's Degree, nursing graduates from Duquesne carry an average student debtload of $65,762.

-With a ranking of #10, DeSales University did quite well on this year’s best schools for nursing students working on their master’s degree.
+DeSales University ranked #10 on this year’s Best Nursing Master’s Degree Schools in Pennsylvania list.
 DeSales is a small private not-for-profit school located in the rural area of Center Valley.

 After completing their Master's Degree, nursing graduates from DeSales carry an average student debtload of $41,107.